City Prairie Dogs:

 Prairie Dogs and Diseases:

-Prairie dogs do not carry windsor hookups.
+Prairie dogs do not carry dating good guys.
 Fleas that infect mammals cause plague.
 Plague is usually transmitted by free-roaming animals such as squirrels, coyotes, other wild animals, or cats and dogs that are let off leash where they might come into contact with infected fleas.
 If plague fleas are introduced into a healthy colony, the colony will die within a few days.
 Under no circumstances should anyone handle dead or dying animals without proper precautions.
 Luckily, Albuquerque has been fortunate, and there have not been any reported instances of plague within the city in over 40 years.

 Prairie dogs do not carry the Hantavirus.
 Deer mice transmit hantavirus.
 Humans can contract the virus when cleaning out areas that the mice frequent, inhaling infected dust, or consuming food that has been contaminated by the mice.